hroncok/python-minimization/document.md

 As a workaround, we might work with the SELinux experts to allow the Python process to write the bytecode cache even in restricted context.

-This could be **potentially security problematic** -- any malicious code written in Python would be able to store malicious bytecode in the cache -- all other invocations of Python would execute that bytecode instead of the proper one.
+This could be a **potential security problem** -- any malicious code written in Python would be able to store malicious bytecode in the cache -- all other invocations of Python would execute that bytecode instead of the proper one.

 As such, we *think* this **violates constraint (2)** -- Fedora users expect that SELinux keeps them safe.
 However, we don't really know what level of protection is expected here: This might require further discussions.